wavemaker/docs/learn/react-native/wavepulse.md

 <iframe width="560" height="315" src="https://embed.app.guidde.com/playbooks/ppStvsxdQmjNLobnFxCwm8"  frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

 :::warning
-WaveMaker recommends enabling and using WavePulse only for pre-release builds.
-For builds already released, it is advised to disable WavePulse.
+WaveMaker recommends enabling and using WavePulse only for pre-release builds. **It is advised to disable WavePulse, in builds for Play store or App Store submissions**.
 :::

 ## Generate APK/IPA file using React Native Zip file